145 CEOs Call On Senate To Pass 'Common-sense, Bipartisan' Gun Laws

 The letter doesn't mention the financial losses from violence.
 Citing recent tragedies in Dayton, Ohio; El Paso, Texas; Gilroy, Calif.; and elsewhere, the CEOs say that millions of Americans have had their lives changed by gun violence, and that it's time for lawmakers to respond.

-"Every day, 100 Americans are shot and killed and hundreds more are wounded," the business leaders say.
+"Every day, 100 Americans are shot and killed and hundreds more are wounded," the letter states.

 Several senators' offices confirmed to NPR that they've received the letter — and the topic came up when Senate Majority Leader Mitch McConnell talked with reporters Thursday morning.

-Note: Editor's note: Walmart is among NPR's recent sponsors.